studentkittens/lncs-pandoc/paper.md

 standard encryption should be used [^dataencryption].

 To implement above backup strategy usually different tools are needed.
-Another concept that also intends to deal with the issues above is `git--annex`.
+Another concept that also intends to deal with the issues above is `git-annex`.
 It is a tool for file synchronisation and archival purposes.
-This paper aims to give a introduction to the `git--annex` basics and its core features.
+This paper aims to give a introduction to the `git-annex` basics and its core features.

-# Git--annex overview
+# Git-annex overview

 ## Project details

-The tool named `git--annex` is a tool that aims to synchronize one's data while addressing all the issues that automatically come with cloud storage services and hardware.
+The tool named `git-annex` is a tool that aims to synchronize one's data while addressing all the issues that automatically come with cloud storage services and hardware.

-`Git--annex` was started as a crowd funding project by Joey Hess, former Debian GNU/Linux developer.
-Targeting the project at \$3.000 it reached over \$20.000 within a few hours. `Git--annex` is written in Haskell, a functional programming language.
+`Git-annex` was started as a crowd funding project by Joey Hess, former Debian GNU/Linux developer.
+Targeting the project at \$3.000 it reached over \$20.000 within a few hours. `Git-annex` is written in Haskell, a functional programming language.
 It has been written in Haskell and not as a *script*-tool as Joey Hess wanted to provider a decent and stable tool with a decent test suite.